grommunio/admin-api/doc/rst/grommunio-admin-ldap.rst

    Force update users that are linked to a different or no LDAP object ``-l``, ``--lang``
    Set language for imported users.
 Default is to not set any language.
+``-p``, ``--page-size``
+   Set batch size for paged search.
+Can be decreased when running into timeout errors with slow LDAP servers.
+Default is 1000.
 ``-m``, ``--remove-maildirs``
    Also remove user files from disk
 ``-n``, ``--max-results``